mkdugri-blog/Linux_boot/replit.md

 The project focuses on educational content delivery, featuring interactive elements and modern UI components to make technical concepts accessible to readers.
 It serves as a comprehensive guide covering BIOS/UEFI firmware, POST, GRUB bootloader, kernel initialization, systemd, and desktop environment startup.

+## Recent Updates

+- **GitHub Pages Deployment Ready** (August 2025): Project is now configured for automatic deployment to GitHub Pages using GitHub Actions.
+The build process has been optimized for static hosting with relative paths and a dedicated Vite configuration file.

 # User Preferences

 Preferred communication style: Simple, everyday language.